saaste/play-docker-aws-tutorial/README.md

 So what are *image* and *container*?
 A *container* is a stripped-to-basics version of a Linux operation system.
 An *image* is software you load into a container.

 In that directory there is a file called `Dockerfile`.
-Add the following line to the file before the last CMD line:
+Add the following line to the file after RUN line:

 ```
 EXPOSE 9000